francis951/our-git-test/README.md

-#Hello-world
+# Hello-world.

-this is a step by step tutorial
+this is a step by step tutorial.

+It now includes steps by step for git.